awsdocs/amazon-glacier-developer-guide/doc_source/api-InitiateVaultLock.md

 + Setting the lock state of vault lock to `InProgress`\.
 + Returning a lock ID, which is used to complete the vault locking process\.

 You can set one vault lock policy for each vault and this policy can be up to 20 KB in size\.
-For more information about vault lock policies, see [Amazon S3 Glacier Access Control with Vault Lock Policies](vault-lock-policy.md)\.
+For more information about vault lock policies, see [Vault Lock Policies](vault-lock-policy.md)\.

 You must complete the vault locking process within 24 hours after the vault lock enters the `InProgress` state\.
 After the 24 hour window ends, the lock ID expires, the vault automatically exits the `InProgress` state, and the vault lock policy is removed from the vault\.
 You call [Complete Vault Lock \(POST lockId\)](api-CompleteVaultLock.md) to complete the vault locking process by setting the state of the vault lock to `Locked`\.